r3e-network/neo-contract-rs/examples/exchange/README.md

 neoxp contract invoke $EXCHANGE_HASH swap "[$TOKEN_A_HASH,$TOKEN_B_HASH,100]" --account user1
 ```

-For more details on contract interoperability, see the [Interoperability Guide](../../docs/INTEROPERABILITY-GUIDE.md).
+For more details on contract interoperability, see the [Cross-Contract Communication Guide](../../docs/cross_contract_guide.md).